 The wedding day is not the finish line, it’s the starting line of a life-long marathon together.
 Make sure that you and your partner are fully prepared and compatible in the long-term by taking some intentional time to examine all the different aspects of your relationship.

 Many couples don’t think to have these conversations until they are going through pre-marital counseling.
+Before you get started planning your wedding, make sure you’ve had these important conversations.

-But let me get real with you for a sec.
+Let me get real with you for a sec.
 Marriage is hard, and money is a big factor and a potential source of stress.
 Before you head down the aisle, you need to make sure you have your money situation in check.

 - Have you discussed your personal finances?